 - Establish healthy practices designed to take and grow at home to nourish an active longevity.

-- Free our bones with afro-infused dance inspired by some of the best music the world has to offer.
+- Free our bones with Afro-infused dance inspired by some of the best music the world has to offer.

-- Engage our senses with the complex natural and cultural beauty that IS the Big Island where ocean meets lava, mongoose, wild pigs, tree frogs, bird song, hula, solar power, compost, and not so far away strip malls all exist on the newest earth and cleanest air in the world.
+- Engage our senses with the complex natural and cultural beauty that IS the Big Island where ocean meets lava, mongoose, wild pigs, tree frogs, bird song, hula, solar power, compost, and not so far away strip malls all exist with the newest earth and cleanest air in the world.

 |Lodge Room (shared bath)||$995||$1240|